sectersion/stellagen-fusor/README.md

 A DIY inertial electrostatic confinement (IEC) fusor designed for deuterium-deuterium fusion and neutron production.
 Named after Philo T. Farnsworth, the inventor of the fusor.

 ---
+Thank you to Fusion 360 and IdeaBuilder for your wonderful software!

 ## main chamber